blog Oracle blog in Spanish

 The final picture would be something like the following:

-With this storage, you can now launch the creation of the database.
-The data must be distributed among the newly created directories.
-With the advent of ASM, this configuration is practically obsolete for larger installations.
-In order for Oracle Automatic Storage Manager (ASM) to identify the disks, they must be identified consistently with specific properties and permissions.
-This can be done (in Linux) using ASMLib or Udev.
-In this example, we will add the disks with the Linux device manager, UDEV.
-In a later post, we will describe how to make the necessary configurations so that the disks are managed via UDEV or ASMlib.
+With this storage configuration in place, you can now proceed with creating the database; the data must be distributed across the newly created directories.
+With the advent of ASM, this configuration has become practically obsolete for larger installations.
+For Oracle Automatic Storage Manager (ASM) to identify the disks, they must be consistently identified with specific properties and permissions.
+This can be done (on Linux) using ASMLib or Udev; in this example, we will add the disks using the Linux device manager, UDEV.
+In a future post, we will describe how to configure the necessary settings so that the disks are managed via UDEV or ASMLib.